patrickbucher/learning-rust/diary.md

 linked lists.
 I should re-examine smart pointers in the Rust book before tackling this.

+I fixed the one big remaining bug in `rowcalc` later in the afternoon and was able to simplify the code.
+For my purposes, `rowcalc` is now feature complete.

 # Day 167 (2024-05-07)

 I refactored `rowcalc`, so that most code is now in `lib.rs` instead of